Does this sound familiar?

 • Powerful guided practices and reflections to deepen your practice

-• Downloadable resources in PDF format
+• Downloadable PDF resources

 Course curriculum